 Here are five common steps that are part of a cybersecurity risk assessment:

-The security team will be responsible for taking all the research you have done and turning it into an easily understandable risk profile of your company, before communicating it to all the internal stakeholders.
+Assemble a security team and make sure the team communicates clearly with all the cybersecurity risk management program stakeholders.
+The security team will be responsible for taking all your research and turning it into an easily understandable risk profile of your company before communicating it to all the internal stakeholders.

 The team is also responsible for establishing and updating a risk mitigation plan that determines how you will respond to a security incident or potential threats.

-Cybersecurity Risk Management is Made Easy with ZenGRC
+Cybersecurity Risk Management is Made Easy with ZenRisk

 Worry-free cybersecurity risk management is the Zen way.
-For more information on how ZenGRC can help your organization, contact us for a demo.
+Contact us for a demo for more information on how ZenRisk can help your organization.